GregUtas/robust-services-core/README.md

 what was written to the console)
   * a _log_ file (system events that were written to the console asynchronously)

-The numeric string _yymmdd-hhmmss-mmm_ is appended to the names of these files to record the time when the system initialized (for the _console_ file and initial _log_ file) or the time of the preceding restart (for a subsequent _log_ file).
+The numeric string _yymmdd-hhmmss_ is appended to the names of these files to record the time when the system initialized (for the _console_ file and initial _log_ file) or the time of the preceding restart (for a subsequent _log_ file).